Consider these facts:

-- Approximately 45 million people are dealing with the aftermath of suicide, in the U.S. alone1.
+- Approximately 45 million people have been greatly distressed by suicide, in the U.S. alone1.
 Many grapple with horrific, stigmatized loss, debilitating emotions, and complex personal challenges.

 - Adult loss survivors are nearly 10 times more likely to consider suicide themselves in the initial months following loss2.

 - Suicide loss survivors are 64% more likely to attempt suicide, and 80% more likely to quit their jobs or drop out of school – compared to those who have suffered sudden loss to a natural cause3.